 A Mastectomy (usually without radiation) for early stage breast cancer is a more involved surgery especially if breast reconstruction is performed.
-It is important to understand that multiple surgeries are often needed by a plastic surgeon to ultimately achieve a symmetric, cosmetic outcome.
+It is important to understand that multiple surgeries are often needed by a plastic surgeon to ultimately achieve a symmetric cosmetic outcome.
 “Nipple-sparing” and “skin-sparing” mastectomy techniques can now achieve better cosmetic outcomes than in the past.
-One advantage is that you can generally avoid radiation for early stage breast cancer.
-A mastectomy does not generally improve survival rates compared to lumpectomy for early stage breast cancer.
+One advantage is that you can generally avoid radiation for early-stage breast cancer.
+A mastectomy does not generally improve survival rates compared to lumpectomy for early-stage breast cancer.

 Why is breast surgery a complex decision?

 Every patient presents with a unique breast cancer situation.
 Your breast surgeon is the key person to understand what surgical options will serve you the best.
 Multiple cancer factors play into these options.
-These include the size of the tumor, the shape and form of the breast, whether there are multiple tumors in the same breast, and if the patient is candidate for radiation therapy.
+These include the size of the tumor, the shape and form of the breast, whether there are multiple tumors in the same breast, and if the patient is a candidate for radiation therapy.
 This is a complex decision and recommendations may differ amongst surgeons.
 Most importantly, it is up to you to make a well-informed decision that suits you as a person and a patient.

 Do I have time to decide what surgery is best?

 This is a difficult time and one of information overload.
 You have plenty of time to learn more about your breast cancer and discuss your options with your breast surgeon.
 Taking a few weeks to make a decision has not been shown to have an effect on your cancer outcome.
-Early stage breast cancer usually can be managed with either a lumpectomy followed by radiation or a mastectomy alone.
+Early-stage breast cancer usually can be managed with either a lumpectomy followed by radiation or a mastectomy alone.
 There are distinct advantages and disadvantages to both approaches.
 When you are well educated about your options, you will be better prepared to work with your breast surgeon to decide what surgery is best for you.

 “I feel pressured” to make a decision.

 Your surgeon will review the details of your imaging, examine you, and possibly perform a breast and axillary ultrasound in the office.
-Afterwards, he or she will provide you with surgical recommendations and discuss all of your options.
+Afterward, he or she will provide you with surgical recommendations and discuss all of your options.
 During this discussion, you must focus on the information shared and ask key questions in order to make the best decisions.
 You will likely be asked to tentatively commit to a surgical decision so your surgeon can begin the process of scheduling your surgery.
 It is natural to feel pressured to make this important decision.

 It’s important to note that you can always change your mind about your surgical decision.
 You will likely have one more office consultation before the surgery to review everything in more detail.
 This is also a time to ask more questions and share any reservations you may have.

-Myths and Facts about surgery and early stage cancer:
+Myths and Facts about surgery and early-stage cancer: